Michael Sommer

-Early life and career
+Life and career

 Born in Büderich, now part of Meerbusch, North Rhine-Westphalia, Sommer studied political sciences at Free University of Berlin from 1971 to 1980.
-He has been a member of the German Post Trade Union, which became part of ver.di in 2001, since 1971.
+His diploma thesis was on the privatization of parcel services which had formerly been part of the state post service.
+He was a member of the German Post Trade Union, which became part of ver.di in 2001, beginning in 1971.
+Sommer became a member of the Social Democratic Party in 1981.

 After his final degree, Sommer worked for the trade union.
 He climbed the ladder in the trade union becoming chairman of ver.di on 18 March 2001.
 A year later, on 28 May 2002, he was elected chairman of the DGB.
 He served for twelve years, retiring in 2014.
+In 2010, he was also elected president of the International Trade Union Confederation (ITUC).

+Sommer died in Berlin on 30 June 2025, at the age of 73.